 One of the centerpieces I use has votive candle holders, and I have several single and paired votives on various shelves throughout my house too.

-These take small candle inserts and are easily changed from one season to the next to go with your decor, creating a nice difference in the room decor with just that small little touch.
+These take small candle inserts and are easily changed from one season to the next, creating a nice difference in the room decor with just that small little touch.

 One other thing I like to do with the small candle inserts, is to lay a few side by side in decorative glass or cut crystal candy dishes.